Use the compressedBinaryDataFileId property

 Step 1: Create a file container

-Perform a POST /files HTTP request to create a file container.
-Note the uploadUri and fileId from the call response.
+Send a Create a file container HTTP request.
+Note the uploadUri and fileId from the request response.

 Step 2: Upload the item binary data into the file container